is-a-dev/register/README.md

    - You can simply add `"proxied": true` to your file, to enable Cloudflare's Enterprise-level DDoS protection for your subdomain.

 > [!NOTE]
 > You can skip these requirements by [supporting the service](https://wdh.gg/pvNCdvs) with a small amount of $2.
+If you prefer to use GitHub Sponsors, you can sponsor [@wdhdev](https://github.com/sponsors/wdhdev) instead.
 >
 > If you decide to donate, please email william@is-a.dev with your payment confirmation and your pull request link to receive your NS records.